-On the basis of the initial report referred to in Article 62(a), the Agency shall establish a unified inventory of all nuclear material in the United Kingdom subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and the results of its verification activities.
-Copies of the inventory shall be made available to the United Kingdom and to the Community at intervals to be agreed.
+On the basis of the initial report referred to in Article 60(a), the Agency shall establish a unified inventory of all nuclear material in the United Kingdom subject to safeguards under this Agreement, irrespective of its origin, and shall maintain this inventory on the basis of subsequent reports and the results of its verification activities.
+Copies of the inventory shall be made available to the United Kingdom at intervals to be agreed.